-Rollover of gain from empowerment zone assets.
-If the corporation sold a qualified empowerment zone asset it held for than one year, it may be able to elect to postpone part or all of the gain.
+Rollover of gain from empowerment zone investments.
+If the corporation sold a qualified empowerment zone asset it held for more than one year, it may be able to elect to postpone part or all of the gain.
 For details, see Pub.
-954, Tax Incentives for Distressed Communities, and section 1397B.
+954 and section 1397B.

-28% rate gain or (loss).
-Report any 28% gain or loss (i.e., collectibles gain or loss) on a statement attached to line 21 of Schedule K (and each shareholder's share on line 23 of Schedule K-1).
+Collectibles (28%) rate gain or (loss).
+Report any 28% gain or loss on line 8b of Schedule K (and each shareholder's share in box 8b of Schedule K-1).
 A collectibles gain or loss is any long-term gain or deductible long-term loss from the sale or exchange of a collectible that is a capital asset.